phillipbarron/tory-meter/README.md

 # tory-meter

-first foray in to machine learning - the initial idea is to use [BrainJS](https://github.com/BrainJS) to detect whether some news article content is right wing or not.
+ml guff - the initial idea is to use [BrainJS](https://github.com/BrainJS) to detect whether some news article content is right wing or not.

+this is a tricky issue - how does one determine left / right wing sentiment?

 ## testing